veerkat/code_block_pro/README.md

 code_block_pro
 ==============

-A Highlight Code Block Extension of Python-Markdown.
+A Highlight Code Block Extension of Python-Markdown Using Pygments.

 How to use
 ----------